tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-25-Referer-suppressor.md

 external url, this plugin opens a new document to redirect to that url with some extra meta tags.

-"[Meta refresh][meta-refresh]" is an old school which is not part of HTTP standard.
+"[Meta refresh][meta-refresh]" is an old school which is not a part of HTTP standard.

 ```html